Camty1/crackerbarrel/README.md

-Solver for Peg Game from Cracker Barrel
+# Solver for Peg Game from Cracker Barrel

+Uses BFS to find one peg remaining solutions to game from Cracker Barrel